 Monitoring for compliance with planning and environmental requirements; responding to complaints; investigating incidents of non-compliance; undertaking enforcement actions and legal proceedings.

-The National Environment and Planning Agency is committed to providing excellent service to customers and stakeholders in order to promote sustainable development, protection of the environment and orderly development.
-This is accomplished through professional staff who perform at a high standard, and a management system that meets relevant statutory and regulatory requirements, and international standards and which is continuously improved.
+he National Environment and Planning Agency is committed to providing service excellence to customers and stakeholders to promote sustainable development, protection of the environment and orderly development.
+This will be accomplished through professional staff who perform at a high standard and a management system that meets relevant statutory and regulatory requirements and international standards and which is continuously improved.

 To achieve this NEPA will: